elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - I've caught extraordinary messages in the void ... full
-- {:.pr} of daggers, nights, moans; I hear above the praises a vast improvisation of tornadoes, sunbursts, curses, cooking stones, strange little days, numbness drunk in small sips, the red sex, the yellow sex, devouring, devourer ...
+- {:.pr} of daggers, nights, moans; I hear above the praises a vast improvisation of tornadoes, sunbursts, curses, cooking stones, strange little days, numbness drunk in sips, the red sex, the yellow sex, devouring, devourer ...

 - {:.sp} The Chorus.